oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Correct decoding and parsing of the encoded Status List

-Implementers should be particularly careful for the correct parsing and decoding of the Status List.
+Implementers should be particularly careful with the correct parsing and decoding of the Status List.
 Incorrect implementations might check the index on the wrong data or miscalculate the bit and byte index leading to an erroneous status of the Referenced Token.
 Beware, that bits are indexed (bit order) from least significant bit to most significant bit (also called "right to left") while bytes are indexed (byte order) in their natural incrementing byte order (usually written for display purpose from left to right).
 Endianness does not apply here because each status value fits within a single byte.

 Implementations SHOULD verify correctness using the test vectors given by this specification.